Brain tumour symptoms and diagnosis

 Endocrine evaluation measures hormone levels in your blood or urine to detect abnormal levels caused by pituitary tumours (e.g., Cushing’s Disease).

-A lumbar puncture (spinal tap) may be performed to examine cerebrospinal fluid for tumor cells, proteins, infection, and blood.
+A lumbar puncture (spinal tap) may be performed to examine cerebrospinal fluid for tumour cells, proteins, infection, and blood.
 This involves placing a needle into the lower back during a procedure which lasts about 20 minutes.
 There may be some local discomfort and after the procedure you may have a headache, but you should be encouraged to lie flat after the procedure to build up the fluid, which has been removed.

 Glossary